GiulioRusso/Impossible-Pacman/README.md

 <img src="./Sprites/normal.png">  <br>

 - **AI**: to play the AI version where Blinky and Clyde are powered with the Floyd-Warshall algorithm for shortest path, while the other ghosts are in permanent Chase mode.
-After you selected your game mode, you will be redirected to the welcome window, and clicking again on "Play" you will play in the selected mode. <br>
+After you selected your game mode, you will be redirected to the welcome window, and clicking again on "Play" you will play in the selected mode.
+You can recognize it because the ghosts will have an angry face and the map will blink in RGB colors<br>
 <img src="./Sprites/buttonAi.png">  <br>

 - **Ranking**: to see the ranking scores saved. <br>